 Nursery – Grade V

-We have adopted various frameworks and tools developed by Harvard University Graduate School of Education that enable us to look at teaching analytically, develop new approaches to planning and make informed decisions about instruction.
+- We have adopted various frameworks and tools developed by Harvard University Graduate School of Education that enable us to look at teaching analytically, develop new approaches to planning and make informed decisions about instruction.

-Assessments will be both formal and informal.
+- Assessments will be both formal and informal.

 What is the student-teacher ratio?
 And class size?

 - We have ample space for outdoor and indoor activities.
 Rather than confining the child to a 2 x 2 feet desk for 10 or 12 years, we allow our children to have full ownership of the school premises and let the teacher/student decide when, where and how they want to use the space responsibly.

 How about Extra-Curricular activities?

-We spiral curricular and extra-curricular activities together to deliver a whole and complete learning experience.
+- We spiral curricular and extra-curricular activities together to deliver a whole and complete learning experience.
 We adopted various scientifically proven activities such as Feldenkrais Method of Awareness through Movements, Yoga, Pranayama, Meditation, Rough & tumble free play, sports and games.

-At Walden’s Path Magnet School, Art, Craft, Music, Theatre are part of everyday learning process.
-We do field trips to Agriculture farms, Environmental study spaces, Engineering and Industrial areas, Science and Technology learning spaces all round the year.
+- At Walden’s Path | The Magnet School, Art, Craft, Music, Theatre are part of everyday learning process.
+We do field trips to Agriculture farms, Environmental study spaces, Engineering and Industrial areas, Science and Technology learning spaces all around the year.
 We have our schools transportation for this purpose.

 Do you offer lunch?

-Yes, we offer healthy organic vegetarian lunch.
+- Yes, we offer healthy organic vegetarian lunch.

 Do you provide transportation?

-No. We do not provide daily transportation at this time.
+- No. We do not provide daily transportation at this time.
 (Note: We use our school vans for field trips and other visits).

 Where can I learn more about Jiddu Krishnamurti Education Philosophy?

-Krishnamurti Foundation India: http://www.kfionline.org
+- Krishnamurti Foundation India.

-We regularly conduct dialogue sessions on education at our school (Saturdays/Sundays every month): http://jkcentre.org
+- We regularly conduct dialogue sessions on education at Walden’s Path | The Magnet School (once every month).